 This document tells you how the Scheme covers the Prescribed Minimum Benefits (PMBs) for in-hospital treatment.
-Please refer to the Prescribed Minimum Benefit (PMB) guide on www.discovery.co.za under Medical Aid > Manage your health plan > Find important documents and certificates for more details about Prescribed Minimum Benefits (PMBs) and how they are covered.
+Please refer to the Prescribed Minimum Benefit (PMB) guide on www.discovery.co.za under Medical Aid > Find documents and certificates for more details about Prescribed Minimum Benefits (PMBs) and how they are covered.